 Transitioning into a retirement lifestyle can seem like a daunting and seismic shift for many.
-It’s not a decision that should be made lightly, and as a financial planner, I feel that it is truly an honor and privilege to help guide many clients to and through this next chapter of life.
+It’s not a decision that should be made lightly, and as a financial planner, I feel that it is truly an honor and privilege to help guide many clients through this next chapter of life.
 I’ve also had the recent opportunity to guide someone very special to me- my own mom!
 She is retiring this December after 30 years with her employer.

 Have a conversation first